flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

 ??? tip "What and Why?"
     The Navaids are used to tune the different radio navigation frequencies.
 This includes VOR and ILS frequencies.

-    * A VOR (Very High Frequency Omni-Directional Range) is a radio beacon that can be used for non-precision navigation.
+    * A VOR (Very High Frequency Omnidirectional Range) is a radio beacon that can be used for non-precision navigation.
 These beacons are used to follow or verify the route flown.
     * ILS (Instrument Landing System) is a radio navigation system that provides short-range guidance to aircraft for landing on a runway.

     Both can be entered using frequencies or identifiers for ease of use.

-    The A380X supports VOR and ILS autotuning when in range of a VOR before departure.
+    The A380X supports VOR and ILS auto-tuning when in range of a VOR before departure.
 We will verify this in the "How and Where?" step below.
-For ILS autotuning, the FMS will automatically load the departure runway ILS frequency if there is one.
-Once we get within 250NM of our destination and are in climb phase or later, the ILS frequency of the selected arrival runway will be autotuned.
+For ILS auto-tuning, the FMS will automatically load the departure runway ILS frequency if there is one.
+Once we get within 250NM of our destination and are in climb phase or later, the ILS frequency of the selected arrival runway will be auto-tuned.

 `NAVAIDS..............................................................CHECK`<br/>